xaviweise/aaat/_sources/markdown/stochastic_calculus.md

 Here we are essentially shifting and rescaling the Wiener process to describe dynamical systems whose stochastic fluctuations have a deterministic non-zero mean $mu_t$
 (drift) and arbitrary variance, the latter controlled by the so-called volatility $\sigma_t$.
 In practice, this is the process to use for any real application of stochastic calculus to model random time-series, since the simple Wiener process is simply too restrictive to describe any real process.
 The name Brownian motion comes actually from the early application of this kind of process to describe the random fluctuations of pollen suspended in water observed by English botanist Robert Brown in 1827.
-The actual modelling of this process would be pioneered by Albert Einstein [@EinsteinBrownian], in one of the four papers published in 1905, his \"annus mirabilis\", each of them transformative of its respective field.
+The actual modelling of this process would be pioneered by Albert Einstein {cite:p}`EinsteinBrownian`, in one of the four papers published in 1905, his \"annus mirabilis\", each of them transformative of its respective field.

 The distribution of $dS_t$ is easily derived by using the property that multiplying and summing scalars to a Gaussian random variable ($dW_t$) yields another Gaussian variable.
 Hence since $dW_t \sim N(0, t)$ then